COURSE OVERVIEW

 - T Level: Merit in a T Level

-In addition to the above, we accept tariff points achieved for many other qualifications, such as the Access to Higher Education Diploma, Scottish Highers, UAL Diploma/Extended Diploma and WJEC Applied Certificate/Diploma, to name a few.
+Additionally, we accept tariff points achieved for many other qualifications, such as the Access to Higher Education Diploma, Scottish Highers, UAL Diploma/Extended Diploma and WJEC Applied Certificate/Diploma, to name a few.
 We also accept tariff points from smaller level 3 qualifications, up to a maximum of 32, from qualifications like the Extended Project (EP/EPQ), music or dance qualifications.
 To find out more about UCAS tariff points, including what your qualifications are worth, please visit UCAS.

 In addition to level 3 study, the following GCSE’s are required:

-- GCSEs in Mathematics and English Language at grade 4 or C, or higher.
+GCSE English Language at grade 4 or C, or higher.
 Functional Skills at level 2 is accepted as an alternative, however Key Skills qualifications are not.
-If you hold another qualification, please get in touch and we will advise further.
+If you hold another qualification, please get in touch and we will advise further

 If English is not your first language, a formal English language test will most likely be required and you will need to achieve the following: